BradyAJohnston/monkeymadness/README.md

 https://bradyajohnston.github.io/monkeymadness/index.json
 ```

-Runt this build script before pushing to the repo to update the add-on.
+Run these build commands to re-build your add-on and the 'extension repo'.
+Push the changes to GitHub and wait for the website to update.

 ## Build Script
 ```bash